jrock-3/Advent-Of-Code/README.md

 # Advent-Of-Code
-(From December 2021) Attempts for Advent of Code Daily Challenges (Updated December 2023) Added rust attempts for AoC 2023 (practice on AoC 2022)
+Attempts for Advent of Code Daily Challenges
+Started in December 2021